 Broderick faced Daniel and instinctively drew himself to attention.
-Wilsing had been attached to

-Admiral Jeffords' staff, but Adele was sure his duties only indirectly involved Jeffords or even the RCN.
-Broderick was the real aide-de-camp, a relative of either the Admiral or of someone highly placed in naval or political circles with a claim on the Admiral.
+Wilsing had been attached to Admiral Jeffords' staff, but Adele was sure his duties only indirectly involved Jeffords or even the RCN.
+Broderick was the real Flag Lieutenant, a relative of either the Admiral or of someone highly placed in naval or political circles with a claim on the Admiral.